milsorm/phabricator-interpeller/README.md

 # phabricator-interpeller

-Phabricator application for displaying dependency graph between Maniphest tasks.
+Phabricator application for displaying the dependency graph between Maniphest tasks.

 (c) 2015 Copyright Milan Sorm (sorm@is4u.cz)

 ## Synopsis

-Application is created as new libph library which can be used as extension for Phabricator (www.phabricator.org).
+Application is created as a new libph library which can be used as an extension for Phabricator (www.phabricator.org).
-All codes are already liberated through Arcanist so everything necessary for usage for Phabricator is at place.
+All codes are already liberated through Arcanist so everything necessary for instant usage with Phabricator.

 ## Installation

-Put all codes next to phabricator main directory (where arcanist, libphutil and phabricator itself are) and add following configuration to Phabricator:
+Put all codes next to Phabricator main directory (where arcanist, libphutil and phabricator itself are stored) and add following configuration to Phabricator:

 	./phabricator/bin/config set load-libraries '{ "phabricator-interpeller": "..\/phabricator-interpeller\/src" }'

 ## Application

-In src/ folder you can find two prepared applications:
+In src/ folder you can find two applications prepared:

-**Kanban** which add one application icon between the user profile icon and quick creation icon and allow to quick access first dashboard mainly used as Kanban for the whole project.
+**Kanban** which adds one application icon between the user profile icon and quick creation icon and allows quick access first dashboard mainly used as Kanban for the whole project.

-**Interpeller** which allow to display graph of all dependencies between opened Maniphest tasks.
+**Interpeller** which allows to display graph of all dependencies between opened Maniphest tasks.

 Feel free to remove which one you don't want to install in Phabricator.

 ## Extra attributes

-Interpeller use two custom attributes:
+Interpeller uses two custom attributes:

 	is4u:estimated-hours
 	is4u:progress

-both integers we are using for planning (how many hours is planned for task and progress in percent.
+both integers; we use them for planning (how many hours is planned for the task and its progress as a percentage).

 You can add these custom fields to Maniphest through Phabricator configuration or comment out these lines.